datanav/docs/system/youtrack.rst

 ========
 YouTrack
 ========
-Youtrack is a commercial browser-based bug tracker, issue tracking system and project management software developed by JetBrains, letting you configure an Agile Board to work with the way you work.
+Youtrack is a commercial browser-based bug tracker, issue tracking system and project management software developed by JetBrains, letting you configure an Agile Board to work with your tasks and bugs.

 Data types
 ^^^^^^^^^^